 Hep B vaccine — how often?

 My adopted son has hepatitis B and D. My family had been vaccinated (Heptavax) prior to the adoption.
-I have received contradictory information on how often we must be administered the 6 month, 3-shot series of Heptavax vaccinations: I've heard both every 5 years and every 10 years.
+I have received contradictory information on how often we must be administered the six month, three-shot series of Heptavax vaccinations: I've heard both every five years and every ten years.
 Can you tell me which — if either — is accurate?

 Dad of 3